Consumer Information Guide

 Satisfactory Academic Progress

 To remain eligible for financial aid, students must make “satisfactory academic progress” toward completion of a certificate or degree.
 Federal regulations require the Financial Aid Office to monitor the progress of each student toward certificate/degree completion.
-Students who fail to achieve minimum standards for grade point average and completion of classes, may lose their eligibility for all types of federal and state aid, and college aid administered by the Financial Aid Office.
+Students who fail to achieve minimum standards for grade point average and completion of classes, may lose their eligibility for all types of federal, state, and institutional financial aid administered by the Financial Aid Office.
 (See Satisfactory Academic Progress section for more information).

 Glen Oaks has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a term.
 The Registrar’s Office determines specific refund dates each term and publishes them in the semester class schedules.
 The chart below shows the amount of tuition and fees returned to a student, depending upon when the student withdraws.
 Students must immediately notify the Registration Office that they are withdrawing by following specific withdrawal procedures posted in the Glen Oaks Catalog, on the web site, and in the semester schedule.